aragaer/runner/README.md

 `read(self)`

-Performs a non-blocking read and returns any bytes available.
-Raises `EndpointClosedException` if the process on the other side of the channel is terminated.
+Performs a non-blocking read.
+Returns bytes available if any, `None` if no bytes are available, `b''` when channel is closed.

 `write(self, *data)`

 Writes chunks of bytes to the channel.
-Raises `EndpointClosedException`.
+Raises `EndpointClosedException` if channel is closed.

 `close(self)`